DrPeaboss/vst24pas/README.md

 - FPC 3.2.2 and 3.3.1 are tested. (version 0.1 and 0.2)

-- Delphi 10.3.3 community is tested. (version 0.1 and 0.2)
+- Delphi 10.3.3 and 10.4.2 community edition is tested. (version 0.1 and 0.2)

 Please see examples.

 ### lazarus

-Open vst24pas.lpk, then 'Use - Add to Project'
+Open vst24pas.lpk, then `Use - Add to Project`

-In the future, you only need to 'New Project - Library', open 'Project Inspector', find 'Add - New Requirement', search 'vst24pas' and add to project.
+In the future, you only need to `New Project - Library`, open `Project Inspector`, find `Add - New Requirement`, search `vst24pas` and add to project.

 ### delphi

-Add source directory to search path.
+In main menu, click `Project - Options`, in the dialog click `Building - Delphi Compiler` item, you can see `Search path` in the right, find and add `vst24pas\source` in your disk.

+Attention to the `Target` option above.